Golf wedges are your money clubs, allowing super accurate, softly landing shots into the firmest of greens. Nearly

 Most but not all wedges come with a steel shaft with a wedge flex, i.e. stiff, this is to give better feel whilst striking the ball.

-Nike VR STR8-FIT TOUR Driver personal preference however wedges with a raw or 'rusty' finish will give better backspin due to the grippier finish.
+Club heads come in a variety of finishes and it really down to Nike VR STR8-FIT TOUR Driver personal preference however wedges with a raw or 'rusty' finish will give better backspin due to the grippier finish.
 An old trick with these clubs was to leave them in the rain to rust and then give a quick wire brush for maximum spin rates.
 Balls will quickly split or tear with these clubs.

 So invest in your game and invest in a wedge.